Bologna

 Having fun

 The city is full of life both during the day and at night, with its many taverns, theatres, book-stores, squares and shops.
 In the charming small streets close to Piazza Maggiore, there is the lively and picturesque market of the Quadrilatero with shops of typical products.
+The most gluttonous visitors cannot miss the city's oldest and most renowned chocolate shop, or an aperitif in an old wine bar.

 Keeping fit